LeonKolyang/paigeant/README.md

 - 🔄 **Dynamic itineraries** – Agents can insert follow-up steps based on intermediate results or user input.
 - 🤝 **Federated architectures** – Combine `pydantic-ai` and `pydantic-graph` for complex in-process logic while using Paigeant for cross-service orchestration.

-## Known Limitations

-- 📚 **Static activity discovery** – Activities must be known ahead of time; dynamic discovery is planned.
-- 🚚 **Limited transport support** – Only in-memory and Redis transports exist today; RabbitMQ, Kafka, and others are on the roadmap.
-- 🧪 **Experimental persistence** – The optional persistence layer for querying workflow state is still experimental.
-- 🔁 **No built-in retry or compensation** – Robust retry semantics and Saga-style compensations are coming.
-- ⛓️ **No parallel execution** – Workflows are sequential; scatter-gather patterns are planned.

 ## Roadmap

 - 📇 **Dynamic registry and service discovery** – Central registry so agents can publish capabilities and planners can assemble workflows without pre-configuration.
 - ↩️ **Robust retries and compensation** – Exponential backoff, dead-letter queues, and Saga-style rollback for resilience.
-- 🧷 **Pluggable persistence and monitoring** – `SagaRepository` and UI for querying workflow state by correlation ID.
 - 🕸️ **Parallel execution** – Scatter-gather patterns to run tasks concurrently with an aggregator step.
 - 🌍 **Cross-language interoperability** – JSON Schema definitions for message and routing-slip formats to support TypeScript, .NET, Rust, and more.
 - 👀 **Enhanced observability** – Built-in distributed tracing today; metrics and dashboards on the horizon.